grinchdubs/grinchdubs.github.io/_posts/2025-03-19-most-used-linux-apps.md

 To install/setup follow this link to the install instructions.
 It can be installed in a variety of ways.

 Tl:dr better man pages
-This tool is if you want to get the main info from a man page without reading the whole thing.
+This tool is if you want to get the main info from a man page without reading the whole thing:

 `pip3 install tldr`

 Fzf/zi for better find/search
-Super powerful fuzzy search tool
+Super powerful fuzzy search tool:

 `sudo pacman -S fzf #For Arch based systems sudo apt install fzf #for debian based systems`